DATA PROTECTION AND PRIVACY STATEMENT FOR PRO ARTE

 9. DISCLOSURE OF INFORMATION OUTSIDE OF THE EU OR ETA

-Personal data will not be not transmitted or disclosed outside the EU or ETA.
+Personal data will not be transmitted or disclosed outside the EU or ETA.
 The personal data processor Gruppo Software may be located outside of the EU.

 10. REGISTER’S PROTECTION PRINCIPLES

 Only individually designated individuals have the right to process and maintain the personal data contained in the register.
 Everyone who is given the right to access the data also undertakes to comply with the duty of confidentiality.

-The information systems and computer equipment maintained using information technology in which the register is located are protected by the customary technical safeguards, such as firewalls and userspecific passwords.
+The information systems and computer equipment maintained using information technology in which the register is located are protected by the customary technical safeguards, such as firewalls and user-specific passwords.
 The computer equipment is kept in locked premises.
 Manual material is stored in a separate archive in locked premises that can only be accessed by workers with the right to process personal data.

 11. REGISTERED DATA SUBJECT’S RIGHTS